 Founded in 1944, our mission is to protect and improve global human health.
 Manufacturers, regulators and consumers look to NSF International to develop public health standards and certifications that help protect food, water, consumer products, and the environment.
 As an independent, accredited organization, NSF tests, audits, and certifies products and systems as well as provide education and risk management.

-The NSF sets and tests public health and environmental safety standards
+NSF International sets and tests public health and environmental safety standards

 In the majority of U.S. states, virtually every product in a commercial kitchen is NSF certified.
 Examples: sinks, dishwashers, small appliances, cutting boards, etc..
 The standards are important for sanitation purposes; without standards, safety would be virtually impossible to manage and control.

 Part of the reason that the NSF standards are so widely accepted by governmental regulatory bodies is how thorough that the product testing requirements in the standards are.
 The development process of an NSF Standard serves as a neutral medium in which industry, official regulatory agencies (including the EPA and state health departments), and product end users come together to address issues involving products with end uses that impact public health and the environment.
 NSF International was conceived and is administered as a public service organization.

 The NSF website contains a page that categorizes all of the standards and the products that these cover.
 You can search the NSF Listings to see which companies and products meet those standards.
 For example, every Orenda product meets NSF/ANSI Standard 50 (Products for Pools, Spas, Hot Tubs, and Other Recreational Water Facilities), which means they are certified as safe for use in recreational water, up to the doses indicated by the NSF.

 So, how are products certified?